linusbobcat/restore-linux-usb-drive/README.md

 Do note that the main branch is the development branch.
 Use it as your own risk.

+It's currently missing copy (UI text) but should otherwise work.

 ## Credits:

 Portions of this program is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) which is licensed under the terms of the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) with changes.